 Many people are increasingly worried about the slow pace of school reopening in the UK.
-The focus has mainly been on the harms done to the welfare of children and their families – well expressed here by the Royal College of Paediatrics and Child Health (RCPCH).
+The focus has mainly been on the harms done to the welfare of children and their families.
 But there are also rising concerns about the wider impact on the economy.
 This blog summarises both the social and economic issues, and suggests some ballpark figures for the economic costs.

 For most children, and their parents, the novelty of home schooling has long since worn off.
 On top of the deficit in formal education and structured routine, children are missing their friends and all the social and sporting activities that are part and parcel of normal school life.
 This is adding to worries about mental health and food insecurity.
 Many parents, especially working mothers, are having to take on an even larger burden and step in as teachers too.

-What’s more, there is now a growing awareness of the damage that prolonged closures are doing to the economy.
+What’s more, there is now a growing awareness of the damage that prolonged closures are doing to the economy – discussed further by the World Bank here.
 This affects us all and could continue to do so long into the future.
 These economic costs can be thought of in three ways.

 Let’s start with the long-term damage caused by young people missing out on education that could have increased their productivity, allowing them both to contribute more, and to earn more, for the rest of their lives.
 This may be particular problem for poorer households who might benefit the most from a better start but are least likely to be able to study well at home, thus widening educational inequality.